 Course numbers ending in DE are considered distance education and are taught at least 31% online.
-Courses ending in H are considered hybrid courses and are taught 30% or less online.
+Hybrid courses and are taught 30% or less online.

 CLASS SIZE

 Classes range in size, with the maximum number of students per class ranging from 8 to 20; laboratory class size ranges from 6 to 15 students depending on equipment available.